Andree37/Andree37.github.io/_posts/2022-06-07-rick-rolling-tiny-url.md

 # Tiny URL

 [TinyURL][tinyurl]{:target="_blank"} is a website that allows you to easily shorten an URL and in certain ways, mask it.
 Whenever you click on a TinyURL link, you have no idea where you are going end up.
-You can

 **This could be taken a step further.**